-If students wish to work toward an additional degree, they need to apply in writing.
-Requests are reviewed by the program director to see if any classes are transferable from the students' prior degree or certificate into their new degree or certificate.
+- If students wish to work toward an additional degree, they need to apply in writing.
+Requests are reviewed by the program director to see if any classes are transferable from the student's prior degree into their new degree. - Only the courses that apply to the additional degree are used to calculate the students SAP in their new degree program. - All credits and grade points that are not accepted into the new program will be "closed" and no longer used in the students SAP calculation

-- Only the courses that apply to the additional degree or certificate are used to calculate the students' SAP in their new program. - All units and grade points that are not accepted into the new program will be closed and no longer used in the students' SAP calculation. - All program requirements for South Coast College students are outlined in this catalog.
+All program requirements for South Coast College students are outlined in this catalog.